GCAS MA Degree Programs

 Our students and researchers come from some of the best academic institutions in the world, including UC Berkeley, Yale, Duke and Columbia University, London School of Economics, Johns Hopkins, Case Western, Swarthmore and Oberlin colleges, just to name a few.
 However, as a school that is challenging traditional academia, we look above all for students who bring diverse backgrounds, experiences, and fresh perspectives to research and teaching.

 Prerequisites: BA Degree or higher

-The MA programs are course & research based and one to two years in length and requires the student to complete 60 credit hours by completing the requirements such as: (a) course work; (b) monthly supervision; and (c) MA Thesis peer mentor hours.
+The MA programs are based on coursework and research and range in length from one to two years.
+Students are required to complete 60 credit hours, which include: (a) coursework; (b) monthly supervision; and (c) MA Thesis peer mentor hours.
 The MA thesis length and structure may vary between 20,000 - 40,000 words (excluding bibliography and appendices) and not to exceed 50,000 words.
 Footnotes & citations normally should not exceed 20% of the thesis.

 Read Before you Apply

 At this time, GCAS is not accredited but we are currently seeking validation to award BA, MA and PhD degrees.
 For years, GCAS has had students from over 120 countries taking unaccredited seminars, so we advise you in the meantime to check with your country’s Ministry or Department of Education to see how coursework and/or a degree from GCAS College Dublin would be recognized.

 Érik Bordeleau, PhD (Université de Montréal) Director of the MA Program in Crypto-Economics, Assistant Professor of Philosophy

 Creston Davis, PhD (University of Virginia) Chancellor, Associate Professor of philosophy and religion, Founding Director of GCAS.

 Bracha L Ettinger, PhD, Distinguished Professor of Philosophy.